kikito/kiki.to/source/blog/2015-05-15-talk-complex-apis.html.md

 (they explicitly said so).

 The experience was unusual for me for several reasons: first, this was the first time I was asked to give a talk about a specific subject.
-Until now, I had picked the subjects completely.
-It was a bit of a challenge, but I enjoyed it.
+Until now, I had picked them at my own volition.
+It was challenging, but I enjoyed it.

 The other surprising thing was the presentation setup.
 It was a teleconference, which is ok.
 I was told that people would listen to the talk from their homes or offices, but they would not